 - Place corned beef brisket, spice packet, garlic, beer and 2 cups of water in the instant pot.

-- Set timer for 90 minutes on high.
+- Place lid on pot and cook for 90 minutes on high pressure.
 (It will take about 15 minutes for the pressure to build, then the timer will start) Once the time expires, allow for 15 minute natural pressure release before releasing remaining pressure and removing the lid from the instant pot.

 - Leaving the liquids in the instant pot, remove corned beef to a cookie tray.
 Brush some of the glaze on top of corned beef and broil on LOW, 6-inches from the element for 15 minutes adding glaze every 5 minutes.
 Always keep an eye on the broiler to avoid burning.

-- Put cabbage, potatoes and carrots in the instant pot and cook them on high for 3 minutes then do a quick release.
+- Meanwhile, put cabbage, potatoes and carrots in the instant pot and cook them on high for 3 minutes then do a quick pressure release.

-- After 30 minutes remove corned beef from oven and place on cutting board.
+- After the 15 minutes remove the glazed corned beef from oven and place on cutting board.
 Cut corned beef across the grain.
 Serve with veggies and honey mustard sauce.

-This recipe was originally published in January 2018.
-It was updated in March 2020 to update the content and add an instructional video.
-The recipe remains the same.
+This recipe was originally published in 2018.
+It was updated in 2023 to update the content.
+The instant pot corned beef recipe remains the same.